 While cats with a slight loss of appetite can usually be persuaded to eat a little food, for example by luring them with treats, presenting them with a special meal, moving the bowl or changing the food, in other cats the hesitant attitude towards eating turns into a complete refusal to eat : the bowl remains untouched.
 For older and weakened cats in particular, even a few days without food can pose an acute danger.
 In this case, a vet should be consulted promptly.
 The same applies if the cat refuses to drink .

 If your cat is losing a lot of weight, even though it is eating enough and is not suffering from vomiting or diarrhea, you should also pay attention.
 Rapid weight loss can quickly lead to an unhealthy state of emaciation, in which cats show signs of deficiency and are weak.
-It is difficult to say in general terms what exactly is behind this: a swallowed foreign body , an energy-sapping tumor , but also diabetes mellitus or feline leukemia are possible.
-Here, too, a trip to the vet can help.
+It is difficult to say in general terms what exactly is behind this: a swallowed foreign body , an energy-sapping tumor , but also diabetes mellitus or feline leukemia are all possible.
+A trip to the vet can help here too.

 Changed cat hygiene: personal hygiene, bowel movements, etc.